 Regular Decision - First-time beginning applicant

-Completed application includes high school transcript through graduation, completed application forms, standardized test scores (ACT or SAT), application fee, and statement of purpose.
+Completed application includes high school transcript through graduation, completed application forms, standardized test scores (ACT, SAT, or CLT), application fee, and statement of purpose.

 Before beginning classes, first-time beginning applicants must submit: